About

 We're not making money this summer.

 That's by design.
-We're four college students trying to make an impact in an industry we love, and we don't have a real company yet — we have a hypothesis and the time to prove it out.
+We're three founders trying to make a dent in an industry we love.
+We don't have a real company yet.
+We have a hypothesis and the time to prove it out.

-The 2026 pilot makes us $0.
-Hardware ships at breakeven.
-What we're trading for is feedback from real trainers, real data from real sessions, and the chance to build the version of this product that operators actually want — not the one we'd build alone in a dorm room.
+We're not making money on the 2026 pilot.
+The hardware costs us more than we charge for it, and that's on purpose.
+What we're trading for is feedback from real trainers, real data from real sessions, and the chance to build the version operators actually want, instead of the one we'd build alone in a dorm room.

 Revenue comes later.
 After the product earns it.